-- 42. The relevant infill standards approved by Council in the 1990's should be reflected in the by-law
+- 42. The relevant infill standards approved by Council in the 1990's should be reflected in the by-law as well as, the unique characteristics of the residential heritage area in Unionville

 - 43. Zones in the Residential Low Rise designation should reflect existing conditions and zoning standards, including

 - maximum height limits shown on a height map,

 - minimum setbacks,

 - minimum lot frontages,

 - maximum depth of buildings,

 - maximum lot coverage,

 - controls on garage projections and widths

+- heritage characteristics, where appropriate